top of page

 Organisation

 We investigate how animal behaviour is organised in space and time (past, present, and future).
 This work has both pure and applied research themes.
 Applied work includes developing tools for assessing N pollution arising from sheep-grazed pastures, and testing effects of ocean acidification on fish behaviour.
-Blue skies research aims to test investigate the evolutionary ecology of collective movement across vertebrates, and has led to the development of new R package 'swaRmverse' to analyse collective motion:
+Blue skies research aims to test investigate the evolutionary ecology of collective movement across vertebrates, and has led to the development of new R package 'swaRmverse' to analyse collective motion.

 And Leadership